 That Familiar Ring

 “The greatest art in the world is the art of storytelling.” ~Cecil B. DeMille

 In his book “Teacher Man,” Pulitzer Prize-winner, Frank McCourt reflects on his 30 years as a teacher in New York City high schools.
 He used a variety of techniques in his English and creative writing classes, but one that seemed to surface again and again was the power of a compelling story to capture attention and encourage learning.
 This prized method of instruction was used by the greatest teacher of all – the Lord Jesus Christ.
-The scholarly religious leader Nicodemus said to Jesus, “We know that You are a teacher come from God.”
-(John 3:2).
-Yet when Jesus addressed the crowds that followed Him, He didn’t use notes or just recite memorized lines of the great truths of the Law.
+The scholarly religious leader, Nicodemus said to Jesus, “We know that You are a teacher come from God.”
+(John 3:2) Yet when Jesus addressed the crowds that followed Him, He didn’t use notes or recite memorized lines of the great truths of the Law.
 Rather, He spoke in very basic terms, using the story to carry and communicate the greatest and simplest truths as if all of humanity were sitting together around the earthly campfire waiting for the eternal dawn.
-This is one such story.
-Several sources place it and similar tales among the works of Confucius, King Solomon, Persian medieval poets, and even the English poet, Edward Fitzgerald.
+This is one such story; several sources place it and similar tales among the works of Confucius, King Solomon, Persian medieval poets, and even the English poet, Edward Fitzgerald.
 Abraham Lincoln employed a version of the story in a speech in 1859, shortly before his election as President.

 The entire populace began to search, young and old, craftsmen and artists, mothers and teachers, from those considered most wise to the ones who thought as most clever.
 All searched.
 Many thought it must be buried somewhere.
 Some believed it must be a kind of fruit or plant.
 Few wondered if such a thing could even exist.
 Then the day finally came and all gathered as their king had promised.
 But first, there was a huge banquet where all at their fill.
 There was music and dancing, and much laughter.
 People began to share their experiences of their search for this mysterious prize.
 One-by-one, people came forward with their best efforts but none proved to be suitable or successful.
-And when all thought it could not be found, the jeweler of the kingdom, an elderly man who had seen his share of both beautiful moments and tragedy throughout his long life, slowly made his way to the king in front for all to see.
-He held a ring in his hand.
+And when all thought it could not be found, the jeweler of the kingdom, an elderly man who had seen his share of both beautiful moments and tragedy throughout his long life, slowly made his way to the kind in front for all to see; he held a ring in his hand.
 The old man approached the king and whispered something in his ear.
 The king listened intently while the people remained stone silent and staring.
 The king took the ring from the jeweler, read the inscription within it, embraced the wise old man and then turned to the kingdom and shouted, “My people, this day will be marked with celebration for generations to come!
 Tell your children and your grandchildren, let the story of this day be remembered in every season, with every planting and with each harvest!
 What can possibly make a sad man happy and a happy man sad?”
 Then, placing the ring on his finger, he revealed the words that were inscribed upon it, “This Too Shall Pass.”
 And so it does.